sonalake/shotgun/README.md

 A commit's shotgun score is derived as follows:

+1. Ignore any commit that is a `merge`: we don't want to risk double-counting, or be at the mercy of whether or not the merge was fast-forwarded.
+1. Ignore any `DELETE` entries - removing code doesn't _add_ to the complexity ;)
 1. Identify the source tree of each file, e.g.
     * `src/main/java`
     * `src/main/resources`